-Nike aired its “Just Do It” ad, narrated by Colin Kaepernick, during Thursday night’s NFL season opener between the Atlanta Falcons and the Philadelphia Eagles, but the ad has ignited heated conversations since the company revealed it on social media earlier in this week.
+Nike aired its “Just Do It” ad, narrated by Colin Kaepernick, during Thursday night’s NFL season opener between the Atlanta Falcons and the Philadelphia Eagles, but the ad has ignited heated conversations since the company revealed it on social media earlier this week.

 Kaepernick, who narrates the ad, became a national figure in 2016 when he chose to take a knee while playing for the 49ers rather than stand during the national anthem before an NFL game.
 He described his behavior as a protest against racial injustice in the United States.
 Since then other players have followed this example and the movement has caused a national debate that prompted both positive and negative responses.
 Was Nike’s recent move to use such a controversial figure urging viewers to “believe in something, even if it means sacrificing everything,” fitting with the ideology of its brand?